 Founded in 1749, Alexandria has more than 140 locations with ties to the nation's first president, George Washington, along with a host of intimate museums highlighting the beginnings of America.
 Several sites work to weave the rich tapestry of the city's history from the 18th-century to the present, like Gadsby’s Tavern which hosted each of the first five American Presidents, and the Alexandria Black History Museum, which details the city's strong African-American leaders from the Civil War to civil rights and beyond.
 And just nine miles south of Old Town Alexandria you can continue exploring America's first president's story at George Washington's Mount Vernon in Fairfax County.

 Alexandria also nods to its vast creative history at the Torpedo Factory Art Center, a former World War II munitions factory turned 82 artist studios and six galleries, and the National Inventors Hall of Fame at the US Patent and Trademark Office, whose interactive exhibits celebrate modern innovation.
-Explore Alexandria with the "Key to the City" museum pass, which grants visitors access into eight historic sites.
+Explore Alexandria with the "Key to the City" museum pass, which grants visitors access into nine historic sites.